 Program areas at Stray Cat Alliance

-Adoptions (adopted 1,522 cats in 2022) provides foster and forever homes for cats and kittens impounded at the shelter, found on the street during trap/neuter/return, or from our hotline when cats are faced with being taken to shelters or abandonment.
-We use innovative, best practice approaches to adopt cats and kittens, including two Cat cafes in los angeles and santa barbara, via the internet, and at adoption events.
-In 2022, Stray Cat Alliance took 1,974 cats and kittens into foster care who were eligible for adoption.
+Adoptions: Stray Cat Alliance took in 1,551 cats and kittens into foster care and adopted out 1,460 in 2023.
+We provided foster and forever homes for cats and kittens impounded at the shelter, found on the street during trap/neuter/return, or from our hotline.
+We medically care for them, spay/neuter, vaccinate and feed them while they await their forever homes.
+We use innovative, best practice approaches to adopt kittens and cats, including two Cat cafes in los angeles and santa barbara, via the internet, and at adoption events.

-Return to home for community cats (formerly return to field) (served 825 cats in 2022) reduces the death rate of healthy community cats trapped and brought into shelters.
-Stray Cat Alliance's rth program was the first in southern California and among the first in the united states.
+Return to home for community cats: (served 895 cats and kittens in 2023) reduces the death rate of healthy community cats brought into shelters.
+Stray Cat Alliance's return to home program was the first in southern California and among the first in the united states.
 Stray Cat Alliance sterilizes healthy community cats that have been impounded at shelters (in full collaboration with the shelter) and returns them to their neighborhoods.
-In addition, Stray Cat Alliance performs targeted trap/neuter/return to further reduce shelter intake and increase live outcomes.
+In addition, Stray Cat Alliance performs targeted trap/neuter/return to reduce shelter intake and increase live outcomes.
 Public education and outreach underscore the positive impact of spay/neuter of community and loosely or fully owned cats.
-Stray Cat Alliance also conducts advocacy, loans traps to community members for trap/neuter/return, (continued on schedule o) and does community outreach.
+Stray Cat Alliance also conducts advocacy, loans traps to community members for trap/neuter/return, and does community outreach.